awsdocs/aws-java-developer-guide-v2/doc_source/java-dg-region-selection.rst

 can be useful both for redundancy and to keep your data and applications running close to where you and your users will access them.

-In |sdk-java| version 2.0, all the different region related classes from version 1.x have been collapsed into one Region class.
+In |sdk-java-v2|, all the different region related classes from version 1.x have been collapsed into one Region class.
 You can use this class for all region-related actions such as retrieving metadata about a region or